Vulnerable Population Registry

 Blaine County Sheriff's Vulnerable Population Registry is a service to aid those who are a part of a vulnerable population, such as those who suffer from dementia, Alzheimer's Disease, Autism, or other special needs living in Blaine County, Idaho.

 The registry provides vital information to police, fire, and paramedics to address the specific needs of the people on the registry if there is a call for service.
-The information can help first responders to provide the assistance needed and return home in a timely safe manner.
+The information can help first responders to provide the assistance needed and help the individual return home in a timely, safe manner.
 Individuals will be registered with our 911 Communications Record Management System.